aadilpopat/framework/README.md

 npm build
 ```

-The Site will be viewable from your local site domain
+The Site will be viewable from your local site domain that you setup in step 1

 ## Login Details for WP Admin